 The problem stems from the fact that each track of recorded music you buy, download, hear on the radio, or stream has (at least) two copyrights: one in the musical composition being recorded (which you can think of as sheet music), the other in the sound recording of that composition.
 (With mashups and remixes, a sound recording can embody more than one composition.)
 Although copyrights have existed in musical compositions for a long time, copyrights in sound recordings are more recent — for the simple reason that sound recording technology is itself more recent.
 Hence two separate copyrights, and two separate sets of business practices and laws around each of them.

 One big difference between the recorded music and music publishing industries is that record labels have long interfaced with consumers through retailers, while music publishers haven’t.
 This has forced labels to keep track of things like how many of which records sold at retail stores and whom to pay royalties (and how much) for those sales.
 In contrast, music publishing is really a B-to-B business, one that hasn’t required the same transaction-level precision of data.
-Instead, music publishers — and their associates, such as collecting societies — have relied on various types of deals based on revenue percentages, sample data, blanket licenses, and other mechanisms that don’t rely on precise data about music usage, as well as data that record labels feed them from retail sales.
+Instead, music publishers — and their associates, such as collecting societies — have sometimes relied on various types of deals based on revenue percentages, sample data, blanket licenses, and other mechanisms that don’t necessarily rely on precise data about music usage, as well as data that record labels feed them from retail sales.

 As a result, today we have a music industry with one part (recorded music) that has pretty good data and is able to handle large volumes of transactions fairly well, and another (music publishing) that doesn’t and isn’t.